h12w/gspec/README.md

 * Concurrent: one goroutine per test case (sequential running also supported).
 * Natual:     Both BDD style and table driven style supported.
 Just use the one that fits your test scenario.
 * Reliabile:  the design is minimal and orthogonal; the code is tested under 100% coverage.
+* Extensible: fully customizable expectations and test reporters.
 * Separable:  the expectation (assertion) package can be used alone.
-* Extensible: fully customizable expectations and test reporters.
+* Succinct:   the core implementation is less than 500 lines of code.
 * Compatible: "go test" is enough.

 Design Documents